 has been designed with health and safety in mind.

-Jewellery (including earrings), Make-up and Nails
+Jewellery, Make-up and Nails

-On health and safety grounds as well as not being part of our uniform policy, we do not allow children to wear jewellery in our school.
-As is We value individuality but do not accept jewellery, make up and nails that can be a distraction to learning or make the child subject to focus by other pupils.
-As is the case with the vast majority of Primary Schools, earrings are not to be worn during the school day.
-If children are wearing earrings; teachers will remind parents that this is not school uniform and request these are taking out.
+In line with the aims and objectives of our School Uniform Policy, and particularly on health and safety grounds, whilst we value individuality, we do not allow children to wear jewellery, makeup, nail varnish or false nails of any type in our schools.
+These can be a distraction to learning or make the child subject to focus by other pupils.

+If a child is wearing jewellery (including earrings), they will be asked to remove the item(s).
 If the child cannot remove their own earrings, teachers are unable to remove them.
 In this instance, the teacher will discuss this with the parent at the end of the day.
+Staff will remind parents that this is not school uniform and request that the item(s) is/are not worn on subsequent school days.

 The exceptions to this rule are small objects of religious significance and children’s medical identification needs.
+However prior approval of a child wearing any such item should be sought in advance from the Head Teacher, failing which the above procedure will be applied.

-To enable children to fully access the broad curriculum we provide at Henshaw and Greenhead Primary Schools, we do not allow children to wear false finger nails or wear nail varnish as this can become a distraction in class.
-Pupils are not allowed to wear make-up as this also can become a distraction to learning.
-Children will be asked to remove jewellery or make up by a member of staff.
-The class teacher will contact parents to ask them to remove nail varnish/false nails and ensure makeup and jewellery is not worn on subsequent school days.
+If a child is wearing makeup they will be asked to remove it by a member of staff.
+The class teacher will contact parents to ask them to remove nail varnish/false nails.
+Staff will remind parents this is not school uniform and request that they ensure makeup/false nails/nail varnish is/are not worn on subsequent school days.

 Footwear